 Well, you might ask at this point: “What if we keep on buying?”

-Look at the last things you purchased – clothes, food, or any other object – you notice a common instance.
+Look at the last things you purchased – clothes, food, or any other object.
+You will notice a common thread.
 There has been a gradual loss of interest.
 This took place at different times.
-While some items brought joy longer than others, however, there was no lasting effect on happiness.
+While some items brought joy longer than others however, there was no lasting effect on happiness.

 For example, no matter how satisfied you are with your smartphone, you can still compare it with the latest release on the block — and lose some of that satisfaction you originally had.

 St. Augustine said,

 The world is a book, and those who do not travel read only one page.

 We are wanderers and explorers by nature.
 Our ancestors traveled across the continents to survive and find a larger understanding of our place in this vast and mysterious universe.

 Once humans started farming and settled, the basic element of exploration went out, and it left them with a void to fill.
 We have been trying to fill that void with comfort foods and impulse possessions.
 Then we rediscovered traveling and exploring.

 Experiences gleaned from traveling become a part of us, sometimes changing our point of view or way of living life forever.

 Experiences are unique because they do not tend to get old, remaining with us almost throughout our entire lives.
 Unlike material things, which are separate entities from the human body, experiences are part of the being — with the brain, the heart, the gut, the nose.